petaflot/peanocode/README.md

 # Peanocode -- Processing Peano Curves in Python

-Peanocode is a Python library for *encoding Peano curves*, *calculating square-to-linear ratio* and *searching for a minimal curve* based on the specified first step and fractal genius.
+Peanocode is a Python library for *encoding Peano curves*, *calculating square-to-linear ratio* and *searching for a minimal curve* based on the specified first step and fractal genus.

 ## Documentation